-- The evaluation of solutions with Transpower on the options to manage the single point of supply risk of the Transpower Central Park grid exit point in Brooklyn.
-The project is now moving ahead with Transpower establishing a project team to deliver the project by the end of 2026; and - While resilience initiatives are not funded under the existing regulatory regime, expenditure for the replacement of high-vulnerability 33kV fluid-filled cables can be accelerated due to the impact of the Emissions Reduction Plan, resulting in an integrated cable replacement programme that will significantly improve the resilience of the Wellington electricity network over the next 10 years.
+• The evaluation of solutions with Transpower on the options to manage the single point of supply risk of the Central Park grid exit point in Brooklyn.
+The project is now moving ahead with Transpower establishing a project team to deliver the project by February 2027; and

+While resilience initiatives are not funded under the existing regulatory regime, expenditure for the replacement of high-vulnerability 33kV fluid-filled cables can be accelerated due to the impact of the Emissions Reduction Plan, resulting in an integrated cable replacement programme that will significantly improve the resilience of the Wellington electricity network over the next 10 years.